 Push the mylar covered graphic down under water edge first.
 Do it quickly and let go at once.
 The paper will instantly curl into a tube and if your fingers are in the way, the mylar will likely separate too soon.

 The Pulsar website recommends pushing the graphic into the water holding it so the paper rolls up toward your hand: The far edge rolls toward the edge you're holding.
 This will happen only if you hold onto the proper edge.
 Paper has a grain structure.
-Usually the dextrin paper has a grain that runs the long way on a sheet.
+Usually the transfer paper has a grain that runs the long way on a sheet.
 So if the image was printed in the regular portrait orientation, holding the paper by the side will work best.

 In the photo, you will see that I'm holding the paper by the wrong edge.
 I've found that it doesn't make the slightest difference if you are quick to plunge the paper under water and let go quickly.
 Wicked people are always testing the boundaries.